Is there a good cop/bad cop in your house?

 Keep Discussions Away From Children

 Behind closed doors, over dinner whilst the kids are tucked up in bed, at a reasonable volume.
-Any of those options are a great idea in order to prevent further upset caused by your inability to agree.
+Any of those options are a great idea to prevent further upset caused by your inability to agree.

 If you ever remember hearing or seeing your folks argue as a child, you might remember how terrible it made you feel.
 There was more than likely a little uncertainty thrown in there.

-If arguments or discussions can be kept apart from your children, then you are taking away their anxiety (yes, even kids’ blood pressure can rise), not to mention their assumption that they are responsible for your argument.
+If arguments or discussions can be kept apart from your children, you are taking away their anxiety (yes, even kids’ blood pressure can rise), not to mention their assumption that they are responsible for your argument.
 That anxiety can lead to sleep issues, amongst other things.

 Take the trauma away, especially if s a regular thing, and note to speak in a child-free environment in the future.